multigcs/riocore/doc/BOARDS.md

 ### Pinout informations

-you can also add informations about the pins and connectors(slots) on the board (or LEDs/Switches/..), this is usefull for a simpler configuration.
+you can also add informations about the pins and connectors(slots) on the board (or LEDs/Switches/..), this is useful for a simpler configuration.

 LED example:
 ```